aneshlya/ispc/docs/ispc.rst

 assumed to be ``true`` and this information will be used for optimization when possible.

-The condition used in ``assume()`` statement will not be code generated and does not imply runtime checks.
-It will solely be used as optimization hint, if compiler is able to use this information.
+The condition used in an ``assume()`` statement will not generate code and does not imply runtime checks.
+It will be used solely as an optimization hint if the compiler is able to use this information.

 Below are some basic examples of this functionality.